June 9 - the Feast of Saint Columba

 Here is an excerpt from my manuscript about the process, and reasons, for doing so.

-The celebrations of the thirteen hundredth anniversary of the death of St. Columba scheduled to be held in Gartan, Donegal, provided the catalyst for Father Willie to expand his vision of Derry as a city inspired by Columba, and to invite the city’s Catholic population to join together in reverence for their religion and in pride for their cultural heritage.
+The celebrations of the thirteen hundredth anniversary of the death of St. Columba scheduled to be held in Gartan, Donegal, provided the catalyst for Long Tower's Father Willie Doherty to expand his vision of Derry as a city inspired by Columba and to invite the city’s Catholic population to join together to show religious reverence and pride for their cultural heritage.
 Father Willie served as a conduit, providing the stimulus and organization that enabled local Catholics to express publicly a broader Irish community identity in a way that was respectable, even pious.
 Invented traditions rarely thrive on the strength of one person; they only take root in ground that supports and sustains them.
 For Derry, though Father Willie proposed the idea, celebrating Columba was a way to celebrate themselves.

-Born in Gartan, Donegal, and reputedly the descendant of a high king of Ulster, Columba is one of the most important Irish saints.
+Born in Gartan and, according to folklore, the descendant of a high king of Ulster, Columba is one of the most important Irish saints.
 It is believed that he founded a monastery in Derry, the Dubh Regles, or ‘Black Church.’
 He left Derry and Ireland to establish a monastery at Iona, where the famous Book of Kells was produced in 800, possibly for the two-hundredth anniversary of the saint’s death.
 In an effort to contextualize the events of the 13th centenary, Derry Journal reporter Thomas O’Kane explained Columba’s wider significance:

 Columba had great affection for Derry.
-Poems attributed to the saint have him grieving the place, asking God to protect it, lamenting his distance from the ‘little oak grove.’
+Poems attributed to the saint have him grieving the place after he had left it, asking God to protect it, lamenting his distance from his ‘little oak grove.’
 If Columba loved Derry, then Father Willie wanted to prove that Derry loved Columba even more.
 According to Father Willie, the saint’s dying words at the altar at Iona invoked the city by the Foyle, saying, “Raise my hands that I may bless you all, higher still that I may bless my beloved oak groves and those that dwell therein.”
 The celebrations of the thirteenth centenary were a complex affair, not extravagant but ample and effusive nonetheless.
 Father Willie oversaw restorations of a holy well and attributed it to Columba; he had the well opened for the first time since the 1860s, when the City Corporation had it closed “for sanitary reasons and for the convenience of traffic.”

 Father Willie was instrumental in securing what was believed to be the only remaining relic of Columba’s Dubh Regles, circa the sixth century, a kneeling stone that the Catholics of Derry had long associated with their patron saint.
 From the late eighteenth century until the mid-1800s, the stone had lain horizontally beside the well.
 Its two basins, traditionally attributed to the places the saint had knelt in prayer, served as fonts for the holy water that emerged from the well.
 In the 1850s, when the well was closed, the stone was repositioned to stand upright; it lost its practical use but remained symbolically important to the community.
 However, it jutted out of a path that gradually gave way to a busy thoroughfare as the nineteenth century progressed.
 Despite its inconvenience, the city left it alone in respect for “the people’s feelings.”
 Fr.
 Willie saw the celebration of St. Columba’s thirteenth centenary as a good opportunity to transport the kneeling stone to the church grounds, where it became part of an outdoor Calvary scene.
 There, he believed, “it would prove safe from all possible vandalism and likely to prove more commemorative of its illustrious owner.”